 150 Year Transcontinental Railroad Commemoration | Panel Discussion and Ceremony

-The panel discussion will take place in the Nightingale Sky Room, and the ceremony will take place outdoors on the Sky Plaza, with sweeping views of the Sierra Nevada.
+The ceremony and panel discussion will take place in the Nightingale Sky Room with sweeping views of the Sierra Nevada.